 The major provisions of the Northwest Ordinance addressed four central concerns regarding the settlement and governance of the Northwest Territory.

-- First, they established a three-stage process for carving new states out of the area northwest of the Ohio River, starting with a territorial period governed by a congressionally appointed governor, secretary, and three judges in stage one.
+- It established a three-stage process for carving new states out of the area northwest of the Ohio River, starting with a territorial period governed by a congressionally appointed governor, secretary, and three judges in stage one.
 Stage two authorized inhabitants of the territory to elect a general assembly (legislature) and to send a non-voting delegate to the Confederation Congress when the population reached 5,000 free males.
 Finally, when the population reached 60,000 free males, Congress empowered the general assembly to draft a constitution and apply for membership in the federal Union on equal footing with the original states.

-- Finally, the document affirmed the “utmost good faith” towards the Indians, proclaimed that the Indians’ “lands and property shall never be taken from them without their consent,” and decreed that the “property, rights, and liberty” of Indians “shall never be invaded or disturbed, unless in just and lawful wars authorized by Congress.”
+- It affirmed the “utmost good faith” towards the Indians, proclaimed that the Indians’ “lands and property shall never be taken from them without their consent,” and decreed that the “property, rights, and liberty” of Indians “shall never be invaded or disturbed, unless in just and lawful wars authorized by Congress.”
 These provisions were generally ignored or circumvented as white settlers began driving Native Americans off their lands as early as the 1790s.

 On October 5, 1787, Congress appointed Arthur St. Clair as the first governor and filled the other offices for the Northwest Territory designated in the Northwest Ordinance.

-After ratification of the United States Constitution, the first U.S. Congress affirmed the provisions of the Northwest Ordinance (with slight changes) on August 7, 1789, by enacting a new bill entitled “An Act to provide for the Government of the Territory Northwest of the river Ohio.”
+After ratification of the United States Constitution, the first U.S. Congress affirmed the provisions of the Northwest Ordinance — with slight changes — on August 7, 1789, by enacting a new bill entitled “An Act to provide for the Government of the Territory Northwest of the river Ohio.”

 The Northwest Ordinance further impacted the nation’s history in a way not anticipated by the Confederation Congress.
-The prohibition of slavery in section fourteen, article six of the document, created a haven for Abolitionists.
+The prohibition of slavery in section fourteen, article six of the document, made the territory a haven for Abolitionists.